SaltyGoo/saltygoo.github.io/pages/BaldurHex/20-Mutamin.md

 <span class="blacktitle"> Feature C - Mutamin's Hut</span>

-The mad gnome Mutamin has been studying basilisks her for decades.
-He has rejected society, living in squalor in his hot.
+The mad gnome Mutamin has been studying basilisks here for decades.
+He has rejected society, living in squalor in his hut.
 He does not trust humanoids.

 ---